How to cope with panic attacks: Breathing and other simple tips

 • How likely is the worst-case scenario to happen?

-• How can I reframe this situation in a more realistic light?
-(Beck, 2011)
+• How can I reframe this situation in a more helpful light?

 4. Progressive muscle relaxation (PMR)

-Progressive Muscle Relaxation (PMR) involves tensing and then relaxing different muscle groups to release physical tension.
-Start with your feet and work your way up, tensing each muscle for five seconds, then relaxing it for 10-20 seconds.
-By practising PMR regularly, you’ll become more aware of areas of tension in your body and learn how to release it before it becomes overwhelming (Jacobson, 1938).
+Progressive muscle relaxation involves tensing and then relaxing different muscle groups to release physical tension.
+Start with your feet and work your way up, tensing each muscle for a few seconds, then relaxing it for 10-20 seconds.
+This can help you release physical tension before it becomes overwhelming.

 5. Mindfulness and meditation

-Practising mindfulness helps you stay in the present moment, reducing worry about the future or dwelling on the past.
-Simple practices, like focusing on your breath or observing your surroundings, can help reduce anxiety.
-Meditation can also calm your mind.
-Even just a few minutes each day can make a big difference over time (Kabat-Zinn, 2013).
+Mindfulness helps you stay in the present moment, reducing worry about the future or dwelling on the past.
+Simple practices, like focusing on your breath or observing your surroundings, can help ease anxiety.
+Even just a few minutes of mindfulness daily can make a big difference over time.

 Taking control